jenkinsci/plumber-plugin/README.md

 "Tell the plumber what your pipeline should look like but not how to build it."

-Plumber aims to be a complimentary DSL you can use in your pipeline scripts that is declarative in nature.
+Plumber aims to be a complementary DSL you can use in your Pipeline scripts that is declarative in nature.

 ## Core principles

 * Declarative as much as possible (state what, not how)
-* Build on pipeline script
+* Build on Pipeline script
-* Allow Jenkins/plumber to work out how to parallelise phases (like stages)
+* Allow Jenkins/Plumber to work out how to parallelise phases (like stages)
-* Work with pipeline script (you can embed pipeline snippets)
+* Work with Pipeline script (you can embed pipeline snippets)
-* Work with Jenkinsfile and pipeline-as-code (remember, it is DSL)
+* Work with `Jenkinsfile` and Pipeline-as-Code (remember, it is DSL)
 * Convention over configuration
 * Pipelines defined as data
-* Global configuration, over-ride per phase as needed
+* Global configuration, override per phase as needed
 * Sensible default behavior

 ## Design